Eliot-Roxbergh/notes_pinephone/questions_and_bugs.md

 ## Bugs - extended notes

 1. **i)** Sometimes sound stops working (both speakers and headphones).
 Why? _Sometimes_ it is fixed by rebooting, _sometimes_ it is fixed by issuing `systemctl --user restart pulseaudio`.
 Hardware issue or bad connection seems unlikely.
-Pulseaudio fails with: _"Failed to create sink input: sink is suspended"_ \
+Pulseaudio fails with: _"Failed to create sink input: sink is suspended"_.
+Usually it stops working after resume from suspend, but sometimes, rarely, not even a reboot fixes it. \
 **ii)** ~~music often pauses or interrupts when headphone cord is pulled a little, this is annoying. _**Edit:** Now it just worked perfectly for 2h, also ok power drop 15% per hour listening to music in flight mode._~~ \
 **Comment:** PipeWire did not fix these issues (but I guess it didn't hurt) \
 **Comment:** ii) has worked lately (rev 1.2, nov 2022), keep an eye on it. i) remains!

 2. ~~Sometimes when wake from suspend?
 And if you manually turn off mobile data or mobile network, often when turned on internet does not work.
 Sometimes no data, sometimes neither data or cellular.
 Setting Network gives error, "Cannot register modem: modem is c..." and changing Network Mode says "Transaction timed out" _or_ "Setting allowed modes not supported".
 Restarting ModemManager or NetworkManager does not help.
 Is there a solution? (usually cellular looks to work "4G", but no internet)~~ Mostly fixed with modem sdk and new firmware.
 Still sometimes, modem disappears completely when waking from suspend (and similar problems?).

-3. Wifi off switch ("killswitch") doesn't _really_ work!
+3. **Only on rev 1.1 I think?
+Still very strange!**.
+Wifi off switch ("killswitch") doesn't _really_ work!
 If I turn it off when running, I still have internet (yes it was routing via wifi) and bluetooth.
 It worked to disable wifi before, as I recall, but now I tried twice and it just keeps going.
 If I turn it off before booting, it remains off however.
 (But evidently it still has connection and power?) \
 ![Switches off internet 1](pics/wifi_switch_off.jpg)![Switches off internet 1](pics/wifi_switch_off_internet.jpg) \
 (the ping is not 780 ms but like 30.780 ms, bad pic) \